Dietitian, author and nutrition commentator Jamie Rose Chambers takes a look at what’s behind sluggish digestion and what can help.

 A Our digestive systems can be sluggish for many reasons.
 Fibre can help create healthy stools and move our bowels, but if you’re a little dehydrated and not drinking enough fluid, fibre can make the symptoms worse.

 The basics for healthy bowel function are fibre, fluid and movement.
 My advice would be to first check how much fibre you’re including in your diet.
 The goal is 30g for men and woman.
 You can use a fibre counter online, or an app, to check how much you’re consuming.
 Otherwise, seek the advice of a dietitian to support you with this.
+See all our high fibre recipes.

 If you need to increase your fibre intake, do it slowly over several weeks to give your gut time to adjust.
 Secondly, make sure you’re getting enough fluid.
 There’s no magic number: aim for at least 2 litres (or 8 cups) per day.
 Ultimately, your urine should be a light straw colour.